dgrubb/Jaguar-USB-tap/README.md

 ![Atari Jaguar logo](./preview/Atari-Jaguar-logo.png)

 The [controller](https://atariage.com/controller_page.html?ControllerID=21&SystemID=JAGUAR) for the [Atari Jaguar](https://en.wikipedia.org/wiki/Atari_Jaguar) game console is a strange beast and doesn't map well to modern controllers (in large part due to the numeric keypad).
 This makes emulating games on a modern PC somewhat cumbersome.
-One possible solution is to create a device which can convert the Jaguar controller's pinout and signals to a modern USB HID device.
+One possible solution is to create a device which can convert the Jaguar controller's pinout and signals to a USB HID device.

 ## Hardware